timotholt/sba/README.md

 == ANIMATIONS ================

 1. There is a onload() page animation that fades the entire body on load.
+Most noticeable on the contact and about pages.

+2. There is an additional big animation on portfolio page, where each image fades in one after the other.
+This is in addition to the onload().

-2. There is a theme transition animation when the theme is changed.
+3. There is a theme transition animation when the theme is changed.

-3. There is a mouse only hover (no touch support) animation to fade in the project name over each image.
+4. There is a mouse only hover (no touch support) animation to fade in the project name over each image.

-4. There is your usual lame .gif animations on the contact form.
+5. There is your usual lame .gif animations on the contact form.

 == FILES ================